home-assistant/addons/zwave_js/DOCS.md

 ## Known issues and limitations

-- Your hardware needs to be compatible with Zwave JS library
+- Your hardware needs to be compatible with Z-Wave JS library

 ## Support